Karac-POZ/CRM/README.md

-# Karac CRM - A Modern Customer Relationship Management System
+# Karac CRM - Customer Relationship Management System

 ## Overview
 Karac CRM is a comprehensive, web-based customer relationship management system designed to streamline interactions between businesses and their customers.
 This project was developed as part of a diploma work and aims to provide an efficient platform for managing customer data, improving communication, and enhancing overall business operations.